 The authority for the Office to act on this requirement is reserved under FCAQTC Sec.
 3Q-0712.
-As the TAP emitting facility at HMRLF is covered by the NESHAP MACT standard under 40 CFR 63, Subpart AAAA, the affected sources at the facility qualify for the TAPs exemption under the statute.
-For this renewal review, however, the permittee has not sought relief under the Statute.
-Therefore current TAP provisions, including all previously permitted emission limits, will be brought forward unchanged to the renewed 00913-TV-6 permit.
+As the TAP emitting facility at HMRLF is parallel to the NESHAP MACT standard under 40 CFR 63, Subpart AAAA, the affected sources at the facility qualify for the TAPs exemption under the statute.
+As of this permit opening, however, the permittee has not sought relief under the Statute.
+Therefore, current TAP provisions, including all previously permitted emission limits, will be brought forward unchanged to the renewed 00913-TV-8 permit.
+For more information on how these limits were derived, please refer to Statement of Basis for Title V permit renewal 00913-TV-6, Section 6.4.2.

-6.4.2 Air Toxic Modeling Compliance Demonstration